-Interference with cellular recycling leads to cancer growth, chemotherapy resistanceSeptember 18th, 2013 in Cancer /
+Interference with cellular recycling leads to cancer growth, chemotherapy resistanceSeptember 18, 2013 in Medicine & Health / Cancer

 Overactivity of a protein that normally cues cells to divide sabotages the body's natural cellular recycling process, leading to heightened cancer growth and chemotherapy resistance, UT Southwestern Medical Center researchers have found.